morganthomas/winning-arguments/winning-arguments.md

 Spoken language that is intelligible to a listener is a very special kind of complex of sound vibrations.
 Only very specifically shaped sounds constitute language that is intelligible to a given listener.
 Intelligible language is like a psychoactive drug, in the following way.
 Psychoactive drugs affect the mental experiences of a person by being shaped in very specific ways which allow them to attach to neural receptors.
 Intelligible linguistic utterances affect the mental experience of a person by being shaped in very specific ways which allow them to attach to that person's inner mechanisms for synthesizing meaning.

-The synthesis of meaning by processing language is a reaction between two things: a piece of language, and a person's mind or psychology.
+The synthesis of meaning by processing language is a reaction between two things: a piece of language, and a person's psychology.